tajtiattila/joyster/README.md

 button will be set.

 `TouchTreshold` sets the threshold, above which the corresponding "touch" output button will be set.
-Currently unused.

 `Axis` enables the trigger into an axis.